 Gifts can be made to the Hokie Club at any point during the year.
-However, for consideration for 2017-18 benefits (including tickets and parking), gifts MUST be received between January 1, 2016 and March 31, 2017.
+However, for consideration for 2019-20 Hokie Scholarship Fund benefits (including tickets and parking), ALL gifts MUST be received by March 31, 2020.

 Click “Give Now” in the upper right hand corner.
-Follow the steps for a convenient and secure donation process.
+Follow the steps below for a convenient and secure donation process.
 Online contributions can be made via Visa, MasterCard, and American Express credit cards.
-NEW to the Hokie Club this year is the ability to manage your giving online through our DonorNet software.
-ALL Hokie Club members will need to create a VicTory Account through DonorNet in order to utilize the new system and manage your giving/follow your priority point standing.

 Mail a check, payable to “VTAF” to the Hokie Club Office at P.O.
 Box 10307, Blacksburg, VA 24062.

 Print off and mail in a VTAF Pledge Form along with your payment information.
 Gifts can be made via credit card or check.

 The HokieMatic electronic transfer option allows the member to have his or her annual donation drafted with even payments on a monthly basis from a specified banking account; either checking or savings accounts are acceptable.
 Drafts will occur automatically on either the 15th or 30th of each month as specified by the member.
 The Hokie Club will automatically renew the member’s Hokie Matic membership each year until directed otherwise by the member and therefore the member will never become inactive.
 For detailed instructions, click here.

 You may be able to increase your level of giving by matching your gift with matching funds from your employer.
 If your employer will match gifts to the Virginia Tech Athletic Fund, please enclose your employer’s form with your contribution.